AdaCore/gnatstudio/docs/users_guide/debugging.rst

 breakpoints, though, will be done for all debuggers, to help debug when you work on multiple executables that share code.

-After the debugger has been initialized, you have access to two new
-windows: the data browser (in the top of the working area) and the debugger console (in a new page, after the :guilabel:`Messages` window).
+After the debugger has been initialized, you have access several new views: the debugger console (in a new page, after the :guilabel:`Messages` window), the :guilabel:`Breakpoints` views and the :guilabel:`Variables` view.

 You can now access any of the menus under :menuselection:`Debugger`, and you also have access to additional contextual menus, in particular in the source editor where you can easily display variables, set breakpoints, and get